damienbod/sien-agov-poc/README.md

 - Can we activate OAuth PAR using AGOV?
 - Can we use OAuth DPoP tokens?
 - Can we request phishing resistant authentication
+- Can we use client assertions instead of shared secrets?

 ## LoA with E-ID